-Finnin is Associate Professor of Ukrainian Studies at the University of Cambridge and a Fellow of Robinson College, Cambridge.
+Rory Finnin is Professor of Ukrainian Studies at the University of Cambridge and a Fellow of Robinson College, Cambridge.
 He launched the Cambridge Ukrainian Studies programme in 2008.
-He is also co-organiser of the Disinformation and Media Literacy Special Interest Group at the University of Cambridge.
-In 2015 he won a Teaching Award for Outstanding Lecturer from the Cambridge University Students' Union (CUSU), the representative body for all students at the University.

 Finnin has appeared on such media outlets as BBC, CNN, Sky News, and Al Jazeera.
 His commentary has been quoted in The New York Times, The Washington Post, the Los Angeles Times, The Guardian, The Times, The New Yorker, and Newsweek, among other periodicals.